-Michelle S. Davis currently holds the position of Regional Health Administrator (RHA) with the U.S. Department of Health and Human Services (HHS) New York Regional office.
-The RHA serves as the principal federal public health authority for the Secretary of HHS and the Assistant Secretary for Health.
-The RHA also assures collaborative promotion of the Surgeon General collaborating with public health partners throughout New Jersey, New York, Puerto Rico and the U.S Virgin Islands.
+In her previous position as the Regional Health Administrator (RHA) with the U.S. Department of Health and Human Services (DHHS) New York Regional office she served as the principal federal public health authority for the Secretary of DHHS, the Assistant Secretary for Health and the Surgeon General collaborating with public health partners throughout New Jersey, New York, Puerto Rico and the U.S Virgin Islands.

 Michelle S. Davis has worked as a public health professional in a variety of positions at the federal, state and municipal levels.
 She served as the Deputy State Health Officer for the Pennsylvania Department of Health where she oversaw a budget of $250 million and managed 600+ staff who provided services in the areas of epidemiology, policy and planning, community health, public health preparedness, response & recovery, emergency medical services & statewide laboratory testing.

 She also served as the Deputy Regional Health Administrator for the Mid-Atlantic region (DC, DE, MD, PA, VA, WVA) where she coordinated regional/national programs, recommended policies and served on the federal emergency preparedness, response and recovery team.
 Other positions held include: Deputy Health Commissioner for Policy and Planning with the City of Philadelphia and Senior Epidemiologist with the Centers for Disease Control and Prevention (CDC) during which she was deployed to the District of Columbia Department of Health to provide technical assistance for the Maternal and Child Health (MCH) program and serve as the Executive Director for MCH.